andreypopp/react-async/docs/index.md

-You can provide `stateToJSON(state)` and `stateFromJSON(data)` methods to customize how async state is serialized/deserialized when it is transfered to a browser from server.
+You can provide `stateToJSON(state)` and `stateFromJSON(data)` methods to customize how async state is serialized/deserialized when it is transfered to a browser from a server.

-That allows keeping object in state which are not POJSOs (Plain JS Objects), for
+That allows keeping objects in state which are not POJSOs (Plain JS Objects), for example:
-example:

     ...